 Fun fact: Canada's most popular national park was also the very first national park in the country.
 Banff is an iconic national park that is on almost every world traveler's bucket list – and for a good reason.

-In the heart of the Rockies, the park's rugged mountains are undoubtedly the main attraction.
-There are plenty of ways to explore them, from a guided tour on horseback to a summer hiking trip (there are over 1,600 kilometers of trails!) to skiing, snowboarding, and other winter activities.
+In the heart of the Rockies, the park's rugged mountains and turquoise lakes are undoubtedly the main attractions.
+There are plenty of things to do in Banff Park, from a guided tour on horseback to fabulous hiking trails (there are over 1,600 kilometers of trails!) to skiing, snowboarding, and other winter activities.

-Interested in camping?
+Interested in camping in Banff?
 There are plenty of options for that, from rugged campsites in the backcountry to fully serviced campgrounds close to the town of Banff, offering easy access to restaurants, shops, and even spas (did somebody say glamping?)

 There are plenty of opportunities for wildlife sightings throughout the park, including bears (black and grizzly), elk, wolves, and foxes.
 Keep your eyes open – and if you are lucky enough to spot an animal, be sure to give it plenty of space by observing from a distance.